CloudCannon/Jekyll-Tips/_posts/2016-05-21-jekyll-file-structure.md

 category: basics
 order: 0
 ---
-A basic Jekyll site has a file structure something like this.
+A basic Jekyll site has a file structure something like this:

 ![Jekyll File Structure](/img/casts/file-structure/overview.png)